Nyasha Harris

-Career
+Biography

 Early career

 Harris is from a family of athletes, with both her parents and her aunt all competing in track and field.
 She attended Saint Catherine Academy in Belize City.
 Having studied Business Entrepreneurship she trained primarily at the Marion Jones Sports Complex in Belize City, she was a member of ten Belizean U18 sprint relay team which won the gold medal at the CADICA U18 Athletics Championships in Guatemala in 2023, but suffered a muscle injury in 2024 which ruled her out of competing in the first half of 2024.

 Harris qualified for the final of the 100 metres race at the 2024 CODICADER Games in San Salvador, El Salvador, before winning the event in a time of 12.31 seconds, at the age of 17 years-old.
 She also finished in second place overall in the 200 metres race at the Games.
 In November 2024, she won the U18 100m and 200m at the Copa Revolución in Playa del Carmen, Mexico.